Generic Name: estradiol oral (ess tra DYE ole)

 Estradiol may increase your risk of developing a condition that may lead to uterine cancer.
 Your doctor may prescribe a progestin to take while you are using estradiol, to help lower this risk.
 Report any unusual vaginal bleeding right away.

 Your doctor should check your progress on a regular basis (every 3 to 6 months) to determine whether you should continue this treatment.
-Self-examine your breasts for lumps on a monthly basis while using estradiol.
+Self-examine your breasts for lumps on a monthly basis, and have regular mammograms while taking estradiol.

 If you need surgery or medical tests or if you will be on bed rest, you may need to stop using this medicine for a short time.
 Any doctor or surgeon who treats you should know that you are using estradiol.